 Under ‘Conversions,’ you can view the conversion rate for your defined goals and determine how many transactions took place within a certain period.
 Examples of such transactions include:

 Each of these examples can represent a conversion.
 This is because a conversion refers to the achievement of a specific goal.

-Analyze your website with Ryte for FREE
+Improve your website for FREE with Ryte

 Published on 04/12/2016 by Irina Hey.